 |Total Cost of Excursions for a Couple (2 People)||€84 (€42 per person)|

-Related Post: What are the best things to do in Crete?
+Related Guide: What are the best things to do in Crete?
 Skip all the guesswork and follow our Two Weeks in Crete itinerary!
 Explore jaw-dropping waterfalls, hike magnificent gorges and discover the best beaches in Crete over 14 days.

 How Much It Costs To Withdraw Money in Crete, Greece?